oracle-livelabs/analytics-ai/atom/provision/provision.md

         ![Create Channel](images/import_vbapp_2.png)

-6. Step 6: Once import is completed, open the index.html file in the VB Instance and update the details as follows:
+6. Once import is completed, open the index.html file in the VB Instance and update the details as follows:

     * **URI** = '<https://oda-XXXXXXXXXXXXXXXXXXXXXX.data.digitalassistant.oci.oraclecloud.com/>'
     * **channelId** = 'XXXXXXXXXXXXXXXXXXXXXXXXXXXX'